Table of Contents

 The nose is a central point on your face, and it plays a major role in how you look.
 Your nose can be one of the first things people notice.
 What kind of impression do you want to make?
-One of beauty, strength, and confidence?
-At FacesFirst, we want to help you achieve exactly that.
-Walk into a room feeling amazing in how you look and how you feel.
+A confident, effortless, and unique one.
+At FacesFirst in Denver, we want to help you achieve exactly that: walk into a room feeling and looking amazing.

-Your nose is not simply a fixture on your face but a functioning organ that is part of your respiratory system.
-It warms, cleanses and humidifies the air you breathe.
-Therefore, the surgeon who can change the shape of your nose should also understand the effects on the function of your nose.
+Your nose is not simply a fixture on your face, but a functioning organ that is an integral part of your respiratory system.
+It warms, cleanses, and humidifies the air you breathe.
+Therefore, the surgeon who can change the shape of your nose should also understand the function of your nose.
 For example, if you desire to make your nose smaller and more fitting to your face, you want to be sure that your breathing passages remain open.
-The double-board certified surgeons at FacesFirst in Denver and Lone Tree, Colorado are experienced at complex nasal airway reconstruction rhinoplasty as well as the detailed aesthetic techniques of a facial plastic surgeon.

 What is Rhinoplasty?